She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 The other is sobbing hysterically at the memory of hands that took and took until there wasn’t anything left to take.

-It takes her months to come to terms with the fact that she’s not dead but alive and trapped in the body of a six-year-old little boy whose brother had massacred his entire family.
+I takes her months to come to terms with the fact that she’s not dead but alive and trapped in the body of a six year old little boy whose brother had massacred his entire family.

-They call her Sasuke in the Academy where they’re teaching children to kill and she’s being followed by whispers and squeals and pitying eyes.
+They call her Sasuke in the Academy that’s teaching children to kill and she’s being followed by whispers and squeals and pitying eyes.

 Her memories are strange.